Beverage Industry logo

 • LPM Systems

 Since 1987, LPM Systems has been offering innovative packaging and labeling solutions for a wide scope of different industries.
-With over 30 years of industry experience our team has developed an extensive line of innovative products specifically for beverage repacking.
+With over 30 years of industry experience, and best known for our 2 "x6"repack tape pads, our team has developed an extensive line of innovative products specifically for beverage repacking.
 LPM Systems carries products from top tier packaging companies, we sell high quality products with consistent and reliable performance from trusted suppliers such as 3M, Signode, Dymo, Decker, Shurtape, Ammex, Dynic and Mosca.

 • Abbott Company